-Dr Jane Woollard is Head of Theatre and Performance, School of Creative Arts and Media, University of Tasmania.
+Dr Jane Woollard is Associate Head Learning and Teaching, and Senior Lecturer Theatre and Performance, School of Creative Arts and Media, University of Tasmania.
 She is a professional theatre director, playwright, researcher and teacher.
 Jane has directed many productions and mentored many emerging writers, performers and directors, and has made new theatre work with young people, in regional communities and in unconventional performance sites.
 As Artistic Director of Here Theatre since 2002, Jane has collaborated with playwright Kit Lazaroo on many award-winning theatre projects exploring the relationship between humans and non-humans.
 Her work as a writer-director interprets historical material and true stories, with a focus on the lives of women from the past.

 Jane has worked in diverse contexts, including independent theatre, youth arts, local government and community cultural development.
 She has directed many productions and has mentored many emerging writers, performers, designers and directors.
 Before joining the University of Tasmania, Jane was a tutor and researcher at La Trobe University, a teaching director at the Victorian College of the Arts School of Drama, and from 1999–2002 was Artistic Director at Union House Theatre at the University of Melbourne.
 Her doctoral research investigated the life and work of Eliza Winstanley, a leading performer on the early nineteenth century Australian stage.